 The availability of genetic testing also allows our center to highlight the benefits of our “less is more” philosophy, which focuses on single embryo transfers to reduce the chance of multiple pregnancies.
 Transferring multiple embryos and resulting multiple pregnancies/births are stressful on the uterine environment, significantly decreasing the chance of a healthy pregnancy and increasing the chance of premature births.

-THE DIFFERENCE BETWEEN PGD AND PGS
+THE DIFFERENCE BETWEEN PGT-M AND PGT-A

 IS GENETIC TESTING SAFE?